-Although you don't have to use one, it is useful to use a reference manager for storing your references and easily creating bibliographies .
-More information about different reference manager options on this guide https://libguides.westminster.ac.uk/referencing
+Although you don't have to use one, it could be helpful to consider using a referencing manager for storing your references and easily creating bibliographies.
+More information about these can also be found on the referencing guide above.

 Study spaces and print resources for architecture and interiors; planning, housing and urban design; tourism and events; and transport and logistics can be found on floors 2 and 3 of the Marylebone Road Library.
 The opening hours for the Marylebone Library can be found on this page